microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 Add-IntuneKspKey "<ProviderName>" "<KeyName>" {-MakeExportable}
 ```

-## Export the public key to a file for use when encrypting the records on a machine separate from the one hosting the connector
+## Export the public key to a file
 1. Export the public key.
-It can be used so that encryption can happen in an independent location from where the private key is accessed.
+Used to encrypt in an independent location from where the private key is accessed.
+Set "Set up userPFXCertificate object (scenario: encrypting password with the public key that has been exported to a file)" below.
 ```
 Export-IntunePublicKey -ProviderName "<ProviderName>" -KeyName "<KeyName>" -FilePath "<File path to write to>"
 ```